Buying a home is stressful. Here’s how to ease your buyers’ anxieties and guide them on a path to an excellent experience

 The more they know about what’s coming next, the less hand-wringing they’ll do.

-Deliver consistent messages, consistently
+Deliver consistent messages to customers, consistently

 How many times have you heard a customer say, “That’s not what the salesperson told us,” or, “No one explained that policy.”